 - 1.0 When the University provides funds to assist newly appointed Faculty members to relocate in Antigonish, it does so on the basis of reasonable costs associated with relocation.
-The University accepts as reasonable costs those items approved by Canada Revenue Agency as eligible moving expenses for tax purposes. - 2.0 Moving costs will be refunded against receipts, subject to the relevant maximum stated below. - 2.1 The maximum support for relocation shall normally not exceed one-twelfth of the initial salary for a tenure-track or tenured appointment. - 2.2 The amount of relocation for a Limited-Term appointment shall be determined on a case by case basis by the appropriate Dean but shall normally not exceed one-twelfth of the initial salary.

-- 2.3 Requests for reimbursements for relocation expenses must be made within a year from the date of the appointment. - 3.0 If a Tenure-track or Tenured Faculty member resigns their position at the University within twenty-four months of beginning employment, the Faculty member will reimburse the University for the relocation assistance received on a pro-rated basis.
+The University accepts as reasonable costs those items approved by Canada Revenue Agency as eligible moving expenses for tax purposes. - 2.0 Moving costs will be refunded against receipts, subject to the relevant maximum stated below. - 2.1 The maximum support for relocation shall normally not exceed one-twelfth of the initial salary for a tenure-track or tenured appointment. - 2.2 The amount of relocation for a Limited-Term appointment shall be determined on a caseby-case basis by the appropriate Dean but shall normally not exceed one-twelfth of the initial salary. - 3.0 Requests for reimbursements for relocation expenses must be made within a year from the date of the appointment. - 4.0 If a tenure-track or tenured Faculty member resigns their position at the University within twenty-four (24) months of beginning employment, the Faculty member will reimburse the University for the relocation assistance received on a prorated basis.

-ARTICLE 2.1.1.3 CROSS APPOINTMENTS
+ARTICLE 2.1.1.3 CROSS-APPOINTMENTS

-1.0 Definition of a Cross Appointment
+1.0 Definition of a Cross-Appointment

-- 1.1 A cross appointment is one in which a Faculty member has: - a) a primary appointment in one Department or Interdisciplinary Programme; and, - b) a secondary appointment in one other Department or Interdisciplinary Programme in which they have a sustained academic or professional interest.
+- 1.1 A cross-appointment is one in which a Faculty member has: - a) a primary appointment in one Department or Interdisciplinary Program; and - b) a secondary appointment in one other Department or Interdisciplinary Program in which they have a sustained academic or professional interest.

-2.0 Procedures for Making a Cross Appointment
+2.0 Procedures for Making a Cross-Appointment